 Stallion Man Paddy

-Proof that we never truly grow up came when we were introduced to Paddy whose job title is ‘Stallion Man’.
-This of course ensured much tittering from us ladies (we don’t get out much) and so Ruth and I couldn’t resist the opportunity to grab a photo with Paddy and our children, though Paddy was a little hesitant to start with (especially when being ribbed by his colleagues) he wanted to make it clear that the children were nothing to do with him.
+Proof that we never truly grow up came when we were introduced to Paddy, whose job title is ‘Stallion Man’.
+This, of course, ensured much tittering from us ladies (we don’t get out much), and so Ruth and I couldn’t resist the opportunity to grab a photo with Paddy and our children.
+Though Paddy was a little hesitant to start with (especially when being ribbed by his colleagues), he wanted to make it clear that the children had nothing to do with him.

-Paddy took us into the Stallion Unit to show us where they care and groom the Stallions as well as the ‘private suite’ at the back where the magic happens.
-Oh, and the Teaser box for the poor boy who get invited in to fluff up the mares, get them in the mood and then hand over the reigns to the Stallion.
+Paddy took us into the Stallion Unit to show us where they care and groom the Stallions and the ‘private suite’ at the back where the magic happens.
+Oh, and the Teaser box for the poor boy who gets invited in to fluff up the mares, get them in the mood and then hand over the reigns to the Stallion.

 Wavertree Cafe

-We finished our day at Newmarket with a delicious lunch at The Wavertree Cafe which included hot toasted paninis and rather naughty Pancakes (it was Shrove Tuesday so it’s the law!!).
-Throughout our day we were treated like the most important of guests, nothing was too much trouble, all the staff were extremely knowledgeable and friendly but most of all, we all loved it from the adults right down to young Albie (who has now decided he wants a horse – cheers for that).
+We finished our day at Newmarket with a delicious lunch at The Wavertree Cafe, which included hot toasted paninis and naughty Pancakes (it was Shrove Tuesday, so it’s the law!!).
+Throughout our day, we were treated like the most important of guests; nothing was too much trouble, all the staff were highly knowledgeable and friendly, but most of all, we all loved it, from the adults right down to young Albie (who has now decided he wants a horse – cheers for that).

-Disclaimer: We were invited by Discover Newmarket to be guests of The National Stud and Palace House for the day, our lunch was provided free of charge.
+Disclaimer: We were invited by Discover Newmarket to be guests of The National Stud and Palace House for the day, and our lunch was provided free of charge.
 No payment has been received for this post.
-All words and opinions are my own and may not be copied without my permission.
+All words and opinions are my own and may not be copied.
 I have not been instructed what to write.